flex-development/jq-action/README.md

 The command options to apply.

 The raw output option, `-r`, will be prepended.
-With this option, if result of the [`filter`](#filter) is a string, it will be written directly to standard output rather than being formatted as a JSON string with escapes and quotes.
+With this option, if the result of the [`filter`](#filter) is a string, it will be written directly to standard output rather than being formatted as a JSON string with escapes and quotes.

 ## Outputs

 ### `result`

-The result of the operation.
+The result of the [`filter`](#filter).

 ## Contribute